AnnieQiulq/datathon/README.md

 ```bash
 jupyter notebook
 ```
--Open main.ipynb, then select Restart & Run All to reproduce the full analysis.
+- Open main.ipynb, then select Restart & Run All to reproduce the full analysis.

 ---